People with diabetes are at a greater risk for eye disease.

 Treatment may include eye drops, pills, laser surgery, traditional surgery or a combination of these methods.

 Diabetic retinopathy is damage to blood vessels inside the retina caused by blood sugar buildup.
-During the early stages there is no pain and vision is not likely to change until the disease increases in severity.
-Over time, however; the walls of your blood vessels may leak fluid, and after having diabetes for a while, blood vessels can form scar tissue and pull the retina away from the back of your eye, leading to severe vision loss and possibly even blindness.
+During the early stages there is no pain and vision is not likely to change.
+Over time, the walls of your blood vessels may leak fluid, and blood vessels can form scar tissue and pull the retina away from the back of your eye.
+This can lead to severe vision loss and possibly even blindness.

 Retinopathy is diagnosed during a thorough eye exam using a special dye to find leaking blood vessels.